Music Time (song)

-Although Styx would hit the singles chart again with 1990's "Show Me the Way" and "Love at First Sight", "Music Time", to date, was the last Styx Billboard Top 40 hit featuring the Styx songwriting core of DeYoung, Shaw, and James "JY" Young.
-The song was also the final recording by the massively successful 1975-84 Styx lineup of DeYoung, Shaw, Young, and both Panozzo twins; by the time Shaw returned to the band in 1995, John Panozzo's declining health prevented his participation.
+Although Styx would hit the singles chart again with 1990's "Show Me the Way" and "Love at First Sight", "Music Time", to date, was the last Styx Billboard Top 40 hit featuring the Styx songwriting core of DeYoung, Shaw, and James "J.Y."
+Young.
+The song was also the final recording by the massively successful 1975–1984 Styx lineup of DeYoung, Shaw, Young, and both Panozzo twins; by the time Shaw returned to the band in 1995, John Panozzo's declining health prevented his participation.

+Reception

+Muriel Gray at Smash Hits called it a, "Cheery, neatly constructed single that's reminiscent of Devo but not quite as good.
+The best thing is the daft lyrical content."